daps10/daps10/README.md

 ### Hi there 👋

 I am Darpan Chavhan, a **Senior Software Engineer** based out of India working at [TCS](https://www.tcs.com/).
 Having around 4 years of experience in full-stack web development, but since 2022, I'm professionally working as a Backend Engineer.

+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

+I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
 To see my profile in detail, I recommend to look at my LinkedIn profile.

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/darpan-chavhan-4044a6143/)